Georgetown High School / Alma Mater

 George M. Phillips

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
+At least 8 other markers are within 3 miles of this location, measured as the crow flies.
 Georgetown (approx. half a mile away); Quitman County (approx. half a mile away); Quitman County’s Old Jail (approx. half a mile away); Harrison-Guerry-Brannon-Crawford Family Cemetery (approx. 0.6 miles away); Confederate Hospital (approx. 2.1 miles away in Alabama); William Thomas "Tom" Mann / Eufaula, Alabama (approx. 2.4 miles away in Alabama); Central Railroad of Georgia Freight Depot (approx. 2.4 miles away in Alabama); Cotton and Creek Country (approx. 2.4 miles away in Alabama).
 Touch for a list and map of all markers in Georgetown.